Moira Rose

-Moira Rose is a fictional character in the Canadian sitcom Schitt's Creek, which aired on CBC and Pop from 2015 to 2020.
+Moira Rose is a fictional character in the Canadian sitcom Schitt's Creek, first aired on CBC and Pop from 2015 to 2020.
 Moira is introduced as the eccentric former soap opera star wife of Johnny Rose and mother of their adult children, David and Alexis.
 She is often portrayed as the family member most resistant to life in Schitt's Creek – viewing their loss of fortune as temporary.
 In later seasons, Moira's story becomes more community-oriented as she forms closer relationships with the townspeople.

-Moira was portrayed by actress Catherine O'Hara for the series' entire 80-episode run.
-She was cast by her long-time collaborator and Schitt's Creek co-creator, Eugene Levy.
+Catherine O'Hara portrayed Moira throughout the 80-episode run of the series, cast by her long-time collaborator, and Schitt's Creek co-creator, Eugene Levy.
 Her work as Moira garnered high praise, winning several awards for the role, including five consecutive Canadian Screen Awards; one ACTRA Award; one Canadian Comedy Award; two Television Critics Association nominations for Individual Achievement in Comedy; two Primetime Emmy nominations for Outstanding Lead Actress in a Comedy Series, winning one in 2020; one Screen Actors Guild Award nomination for Outstanding Performance by a Female Actor in a Comedy Series; and a Golden Globe Award in 2021.